What is Storm Water?

 Increased Soil Erosion

-Raindrops hitting a soil’s surface and the movement of water (runoff) across it cause soil erosion.
+Raindrops hitting a soil’s surface, and the movement of water (runoff) across it, cause soil erosion.
 Disturbed soil, lack of vegetation, or both amplify such impacts, increasing erosion.
+Usually, erosion goes unnoticed and doesn't cause much of a problem, but when enough soil is moved at once, we can end up with disasters such as mudslides.

 Water Quality Impairments

 After picking up debris, chemicals, dirt, and other pollutants, storm water flows into storm sewer systems or directly into lakes, streams, rivers, wetlands, or coastal waters.
-In many cases, whatever enters a storm sewer system is discharged untreated into the water bodies
+In many cases, whatever enters a storm sewer system is left untreated as it runs into larger bodies of water.

 Storm Water Pollution Solutions

-- Remember to turn off your sprinklers when it rains, to avoid water runoff; during winter, runoff can freeze causing slippery conditions.
+- Remember to turn off your sprinklers when it rains to avoid water runoff. during winter, runoff can freeze causing slippery conditions, so be sure to avoid letting sprinkler water build up on pavement.

 - Bag your pet's waste, don't just leave it there.
 Leaving pet waste on the ground increases public health risks by allowing harmful bacteria and nutrients to wash into the storm drain and eventually into local waterways.